 - Surface Pro 3 Pen’s top purple button doesn’t work

-Microsoft said the Surface Pen will last for 1 year, however, real battery life is dependent on the amount of real usage.
+Microsoft said the Surface Pen will last for one year.
+However, real battery life is dependent on the amount of actual usage.
 There are two sets of batteries used within a Surface Pen.
-The Surface Pro pen need those batteries in order to offer its full functions properly including:
+The Surface Pro pen needs those batteries to offer its full functions properly, including:

-- 1 x AAAA battery – it supports stylus operations such as writing, the right-click button, and the eraser button.
+- 1 x AAAA battery supports stylus operations such as writing, right-clicking, and using the eraser button.

-- 2 x lithium 319 coin batteries – it supports the Bluetooth connection and top button actions.
+- 2 x lithium 319 coin batteries support the Bluetooth connection and top button actions.

-When to replace the Surface Pen AAAA battery?
+When should you replace the Surface Pen AAAA battery?

-As this battery supply power to the Surface Pen to operate its stylus functions, you can notice its problems when you experience the following symptoms:
+As this battery supplies power to the Surface Pen to operate its stylus functions, you can notice its problems when you experience the following symptoms:

-- Surface Pro 3 top purple button working but pen won’t write.
+- The Surface Pro 3 top purple button works, but the pen won’t write.

-- Surface Pro pen writes, but it lags, inaccurate, or unresponsive.
+- Surface Pro pen writes, but it lags, is inaccurate, or is unresponsive.

 - Surface Pen frequently won’t write.

-- Surface Pen doesn’t write, right-click button and eraser button don’t’ work.
+- The Surface Pen doesn’t write, and the right-click and eraser buttons don’t work.

-How to replace the Surface Pen AAAA battery?
+How do you replace the Surface Pen AAAA battery?

-If you experienced problems as listed above, you need to reinstall or replace the AAAA battery.
-Here is how (described in Microsoft support page):
+If you experience problems as listed above, you need to reinstall or replace the AAAA battery.
+Here is how (described on the Microsoft support page):

 If the battery was installed with the negative (–) end pointing toward the writing tip, put it back in with the positive (+) end pointing toward the writing tip and skip to Step 3.- Step 2: Insert the AAAA battery, wrapped in the paper label from the top of the pen, with the positive (+) end of the battery pointing toward the writing tip.

-When to replace the Surface Pen coin cell batteries?
+When should we replace the Surface Pen coin cell batteries?

-As this battery supply power to the Surface Pen to support its Bluetooth connectivity and top button actions, if it has problems you will notice the following symptoms:
+As this battery supplies power to the Surface Pen to support its Bluetooth connectivity and top button actions, if it has problems, you will notice the following symptoms:

-- There is no pen light come on when you hold the top button down for seven seconds.
+- No pen light comes on when you hold the top button down for seven seconds.

 - You can’t pair your Surface Pro 3 pen to your Surface.

-- Surface Pen’s top button frequently doesn’t work.
+- The Surface Pen’s top button frequently doesn’t work.

-How to replace the Surface Pen coin cell batteries?
+How do you replace the Surface Pen coin cell batteries?

-If you experienced problems as listed above, you need to reinstall or replace the coin cell batteries.
-Here is how (described in Microsoft support page):
+If you experience the problems listed above, you must reinstall or replace the coin cell batteries.
+Here is how (described on the Microsoft support page):

 To change the coin cell batteries, you’ll need two new size 319 coin cell batteries and a jewelers’ Phillips screwdriver.
 Here’s how to change the coin cell batteries: